jyutzler/Bridge-Systems/system.md

 With an normal opening hand it is better to bid the higher suit then rebid the lower suit if needed.

 In a highly competitive auction, 4NT is also unusual.

+Over an opening 4♠ bid, 4NT is takeout.

 Note: Unusual 2NT may be off in the reopening seat (see NT Overcalls above).
 ### Michaels Cuebid